MicrosoftStudentChapter/Makeathon-4.0/CONTRIBUTING.md

 3. #### The Third Step

-- Create a directory in your fork with the convention:<br>For example:  `mkdir About_Us` <br>
-- Name your directory as per the section you are working on.<br>
-- Now enter the directory in which you are supposed to work using the command:<br> `cd directory_name` <br>
+- Enter the directory in which you want to make the changes:<br> `cd directory_name` <br>
 - Now make all the necessary changes in your own directory.<br>
 - Once all the changes have been made, generate a pull request(PR) and add at least one of the Maintainers as a Reviewer for the same.